5 things you need to know about the Texas Franchise Tax

 1. What is the Texas Franchise Tax Report?

-The Texas Franchise Tax Report is an annual business Tax levied on business owners in exchange for the opportunity to do business in Texas.
+The Texas Franchise Tax Report is an annual business Tax levied on business owners in exchange for the opportunity given to them to do business in Texas.
 This process is known in Texas as Franchise Tax Report, in California as Franchise Tax Board, and in other states of the country as Annual report.

 2. Who pays Texas Franchise Tax?